rpalcolea/gradle/subprojects/docs/src/docs/release/notes.md

 Previously, it was deprecated for project and domain object names to be empty, start or end with `.` or contain any of the following characters: `/\:<>"?*|`.
 The use of such names now causes the build to fail.

+### Annotation processors on the compile classpath are now ignored

+Annotation processors on the compile classpath are no longer detected and used when compiling Java projects.
+Please add them to the [annotation processor path](userguide/java_plugin.html#example_declaring_annotation_processors) instead.

 ### Changes to previously deprecated APIs

 - The `org.gradle.plugins.signing.Signature` methods `getToSignArtifact()` and `setFile(File)` are removed.